Skip to content

 Who Should Choose Energizer?

-Energizer may appeal to buyers who already have brand loyalty or who find one of its few models at a steep discount.
-With only 4 published generators and an average overall score of 3.4, the brand does not present a compelling case based on the available data.
-Its top-scoring model, the eZV3500P, earns just a 4.0, which falls below even DuroMax's lowest-performing scored units in most matchups.
+Energizer may appeal to buyers who already have brand loyalty or who find a specific Energizer model at a steep discount, but the data does not present a strong case for choosing this brand over DuroMax.
+With an average overall score of 3.4, a Tier D reliability rating, and only 4 models to choose from, Energizer's generator lineup is limited in both scope and performance.
+Its top-scoring model, the eZV3500P, earns just a 4.0, which falls below DuroMax's catalog average.

 Score Breakdown